pho-souza/PyDFNotesExtractor/doc/Templates.md

 # How to make templates?

-yDFannots uses the [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/templates/).
+PyDFannots uses the [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/templates/).
 Jinja2 is a templating language.

 ou can create basic templates basic using the following structure: